ArttuLe/k-nn-image-classification/README.md

 # k-nn_image_classification
 k-nearest neighbours image classification project for Datastructures and Algorithms course at the University of Helsinki.

+## Extract the data

+The data needed is located in a zip file in the resources directory.
+In order to run the program you need to extract the data folder from the zip file into the root directory.

 ## Start program
 ```sh
 poetry run invoke start